 The name of the game in today’s competitive mobile application landscape is a speed combined with robustness.
 The ‘speed’ means time-to-market and how early developers can publish updates to their applications.
-It is also a known-fact that the first ‘robust’ application in its own category at Google Play tends to stay on the top of download rankings – that will then expose app to hundreds of millions of mobile consumers.
-Those later entrants, competitors to this first application in market place are always challengers.
-What should they do to get attraction for their application?
+It is also a known fact that the first ‘robust’ application in its own category at Google Play tends to stay on the top of download rankings – that will then expose app to hundreds of millions of mobile consumers.
+Those later entrants, competitors to this first application in the market place are always challenges.
+What should they do to get the attraction for their application?

 Well, that is just the part of the story.
 Many mobile application developers face economic pressure as they can’t afford (manual testing) resources and there is an imminent need to reduce overall costs.
 This blog will focus on this theme and scratches the surface in explaining why the test automation actually saves you money, time and resources – when implemented and adopted efficiently.

 Background to Automated Software Testing with Mobile Application

 For starters, automated testing provides various benefits to developers: coverage to detect bugs and errors – early and later during the development – and significantly reduces the cost of failure, saves time through its repeatability and earlier verification, and leverages the improved resource productivity.
 Implementing the test automation for your mobile application development process is the best way to gain these benefits and migrate your development to effectively use of resources and time.